In the SCA, martial (fighting) activities come in a variety of flavours:

 - target archery

 You can choose one or all styles, if you have the inclination!

-Armoured combat (sometimes called ‘Heavy Fighting’ is one of the most visible of the SCA’s activities.
+Armoured combat, sometimes known as ‘Heavy Fighting’, is one of the most visible of the SCA’s activities.

-Fighters can either make their own armour (after researching styles and methods of armoury) or, if they can afford it, armour can be purchased online or at Markets held at events around the Kingdom.
+Combatants can either make their own armour (after researching styles and methods of Lochac SCA approved armour) or, if they can afford it, Lochac SCA approved armour can be purchased online or at Markets held at events around the Kingdom.